MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-azure-01.md

 We will use [Azure Storage](https://azure.microsoft.com/en-us/services/storage/) for our persistence solution.
 It allows us to store data on a table and upload large binaries like images.

 ### Azure Custom Vision
-With [Azure Custom Vision](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/) (part of the [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/)) we can associate to our object a set images, train a machine learning model on those and detect the object.
+With [Azure Custom Vision](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/) (part of the [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/)) we can associate to our *Tracked Object* a set images, train a machine learning model on the set and detect the *Tracked Object*.

 ### Azure Spatial Anchors
-To store an object location and give a guided directions to find it, we use [Azure Spatial Anchors](https://azure.microsoft.com/en-us/services/spatial-anchors/).
+To store a *Tracked Object* location and give a guided directions to find it, we use [Azure Spatial Anchors](https://azure.microsoft.com/en-us/services/spatial-anchors/).

 ### Azure Bot Service
 The application is mainly driven by traditional UI, so we use the [Azure Bot Service](https://azure.microsoft.com/en-us/services/bot-service/) to add it some personality and acts as a new interaction method.